bdewerff/harry_potter_project/source/prisoner_of_azkaban/azkaban.rst

 (Hermione's cat) stops the flailing tree, they enter a secret passage to the Shrieking Shack.
 They find the black dog is Sirius Black.
 Before they could attack him, Professor Lupin comes to calm them down.
-They explain how they were friends along with James Potter and Peter Pettigrew were friends while at Hogwarts and how Professor Lupin is a werewolf.
+They explain how they were friends along with James Potter and Peter Pettigrew while at Hogwarts and how Professor Lupin is a werewolf.
 They reveal that Peter Pettigrew is Voldemort's servant and has been transformed as Ron's pet rat, Scabbers, for years.
 Lupin then turns into a werewolf and Black turns in the dog to protect Harry, Ron, and Hermione.